ayoa77/order-challenge/README.md

 ## Prerequisites

 Below is the tech used to Develop and Test this.
-It may not be necessary to use the same versions, when running this on your own service. but I can only guarantee the following ->
+It may not be necessary to use the same versions when running this on your own server, but I can only guarantee the following ->

 1. [Node v12](https://nodejs.org/en/)